What is a Priority Pass?

 Give the student the white copy of the Pass and the list of service providers.

-Keep the yellow copy for your own records.
+Keep the yellow copy for your own records, or shred this copy in order to protect student confidentiality.

 The student will give the white copy to the service provider.

-If you are using an electronic VIP Pass, give the student a copy of the referral confirmation page or instruct them to print out the referral email sent to them.
-The student will give this page to the service provider.
+Go to WebAdvisor via MyBC, choose Early Alert and then click Create Referral.
+If you are using an electronic Priority Pass, give the student a copy of the referral confirmation page or instruct them to print out the referral email sent to them.
+The student will give the printout to the service provider.

 Can a student refer himself?

-No, a student cannot refer himself, but can talk to any staff or faculty member who can initiate a VIP Pass for the student.
+No, a student cannot refer himself, but can talk to any staff or faculty member who can initiate a Priority Pass for the student.

-Will the student get immediate help if I give her a VIP pass?
+Will the student get immediate help if I give her a Priority Pass?

 The student will receive priority services.
 Depending on the service provider, the student may be seen immediately or as soon as possible.